yaronf/I-D/BCP195bis/draft-ietf-uta-rfc7525bis.md

       target domain for a given connection; this information leak will be plugged by use of TLS Encrypted Client Hello.

-In order to prevent the attacks described in {{ALPACA}}, a receiver who does not recognize the presented server name SHOULD NOT continue the handshake and instead fail with a fatal-level `unrecognized_name(112)` alert.
+In order to prevent the attacks described in {{ALPACA}}, a server who does not recognize the presented server name SHOULD NOT continue the handshake and instead fail with a fatal-level `unrecognized_name(112)` alert.
 Note that this recommendation updates Section 3 of {{!RFC6066}}: "If the server understood the ClientHello extension but does not recognize the server name, the server SHOULD take one of two actions: either abort the handshake by sending a fatal-level `unrecognized_name(112)` alert or continue the handshake."
+It is also RECOMMENDED that clients abort the handshake if the server acknowledges the SNI hostname with a different hostname than the one sent by the client.

 ## Application-Layer Protocol Negotiation